History of foreign relations of China: Relations with the United States in the 1990s

 The 1990s presented several challenges in China-United States relations, although there were positive developments for China including the United States' de-linking of China's most favored nation status from its human rights record.
 In July 1993, the Yinhe incident prompted Jiang's adoption of the "sixteen-characters formula" for working with the United States: "enhancing confidence, reducing troubles, expanding cooperation, and avoiding confrontation."
 During the Yinhe incident, the United States Navy stopped a Chinese container ship, the Yinhe, based on incorrect suspicions that the ship contained chemical weapon precursors bound for Iran.
 Although China denied the allegation, the United States unilaterally cut off the Yinhe's GPS, causing it to lose direction and forcing it to anchor on the high seas for twenty-four days.
 The Yinhe ultimately agreed to an inspection which found no chemical weapon precursors.
 Despite China's request for a formal apology, the United States refused to apologize and refused to pay compensation.
 Despite the humiliation of the Yinhe incident, Jiang adopted a posture of diplomatic good will to the United States, including the sixteen-characters formula.

 Tensions also followed the United States bombing of the Chinese embassy in Belgrade on May 7, 1999, which the United States claimed occurred by mistake.
 The bombing created outrage among Chinese people, who did not accept the United States claim that the bombing was accidental.
 For several days, Beijing was rocked by massive anti-US demonstrations.
-Deeming the importance of the bilateral relationship too great to be harmed by the embassy bombing, President Jiang sought to calm the Chinese public outrage.
+Deeming the importance of the bilateral relationship too great to be harmed by the embassy bombing, CCP general secretary Jiang Zemin sought to calm the Chinese public outrage.